carbon-language/carbon-lang/llvm/docs/LangRef.rst

 '``fpmath``' Metadata
 ^^^^^^^^^^^^^^^^^^^^^

-``fpmath`` metadata may be attached to any instruction of floating point type.
+``fpmath`` metadata may be attached to any instruction of floating-point type.
 It can be used to express the maximum acceptable error in the result of that instruction, in ULPs, thus potentially allowing the compiler to use a more efficient but less accurate method of computing